The Best Cafes New York City Has to Offer

 Joe's is a place for everything coffee.
 You can even take classes here to learn about latte art or explore the science of coffee roasting.

 Coffee lovers take it for granted that specialty coffee can always be found.
-However, there was a time when the chance of finding a decent coffee brewed by a barista not wearing a green apron was close to zero.
+However, there was a time when the chance of finding the best coffee brewed by a barista not wearing a green apron was close to zero.

 Into this coffee abyss, Ninth Street Espresso stepped into the limelight.
-It was 2001 when the first cafe opened, now the company has more than half a dozen shops across NYC.
+It was 2001 when the first cafe opened in the East Village of New York, now the company has more than half a dozen shops across NYC.

-Driven by high-quality coffee, Ninth Street Espresso doesn't have the pretension and exclusivity of other specialty coffee places.
+Driven by high-quality coffee, Ninth Street Espresso doesn't have the pretension and exclusivity of other specialty coffee shops.

 Before the days of the flat white, ordering coffee was simple.
 Ninth Street Espresso wants to take you back to those days without any compromise on quality.